Voice of God — Can every Christian hear the voice of God?

 What Is the Voice of God?

 So far, we have assumed that the voice of God is the audible voice of God — a sound from God that can be heard with the ear.
-But the most obvious way God speaks to us is through the Word of God.
-The word of God is how He has spoken to everyone.
+But the most obvious way God speaks to us today is through the Word of God.
 All of Scripture is the word of God.
 As we read Scripture, we hear the voice of God.
 That is the message of 1 Thessalonians 2:13.

 For this reason we also constantly thank God that when you received the word of God which you heard from us, you accepted it not as the word of men, but for what it really is, the word of God, which also performs its work in you who believe.
 1 Thessalonians 2:13 (NASB)

 Later in Revelation 19:13 we are told that the name of Jesus is the “Word of God.”
-What He speaks is Scripture.
+What He spoke is Scripture.

 Another important example is 2 Timothy 3:16-17 which tells us that the Bible or Scripture is inspired.